MrPingQi/MS-HLMO_registration-v2.0/README.md

 # MS-HLMO_registration

-A new image matching/registration algorithm building upon and surpassing MS-HLMO, which is for the paper “Gao C, Li W. An invariant feature extraction for multi-modal images matching[J]. arXiv preprint arXiv:2311.02842, 2023.”
+A new image matching/registration algorithm building upon and surpassing MS-HLMO, which is for the paper “Gao C, Li W. An invariant feature extraction for multi-modal images matching[C].
+2024 IEEE International Geoscience and Remote Sensing Symposium.
+IEEE, 2024: 8374-8378.”
 [Online].
 Available: https://ieeexplore.ieee.org/document/10641671

 If you have any queries or suggestions, please do not hesitate to contact me (gao-pingqi@qq.com).
 If you are from China, just speak Chinese, its OK~  中国人直接说中文就可以了~